foo123/FILTER.js/readme.md

 ###ChangeLog

 __0.6__
-* faster convolution algorithm for specific (symmetric) comvolution kernels (eg laplace kernel, box blur kernel, box highpass kernel etc..)
+* faster convolution algorithm for specific (symmetric) convolution kernels (eg laplace kernel, box blur kernel, box highpass kernel etc..)
 * rename _NonLinearFilter_ to _StatisticalFilter_ (make sure to change that in your code if a NonLinearFilter was used)
 * add new image methods (clear, fill etc..)
 * add new composite filter methods (removeAt, insertAt, etc..)